Shakshi-das/AI-project-2/README.md

 # AI-project
-Movie recommendation System with Python with ML models
+Movie recommendation System in Python with ML models